Splitting-based randomized dynamical low-rank approximations for stiff matrix differential equations: Splitting-based randomized dynamical low-rank approximations

 for $t_{0}\leq t\leq T$.

-However, the stiffness of eq.~\eqref{eq2.1} limits the applicability of most standard numerical integrators.
-Explicit methods must satisfy a CFL-like condition and require the use of tiny step sizes \cite{banerjee2017cfl}, while implicit methods can result in significant computational costs.
-Consequently, we propose an efficient numerical integrator based on the splitting method.
+The stiffness of Eq.~\eqref{eq1.1} limits the applicability of most standard numerical integrators \cite{hochbruck2010exponential}.
+Explicit methods must satisfy a CFL-like condition and require the use of tiny time step sizes \cite{darwish2016finite}, while implicit methods result in significant computational costs.
+Consequently, we propose RDLR approximations based on the splitting method.